alephalpha0/rootofpi.me/terminalGazing/content/quotes.md

 > Everybody makes mistakes, but it seems it's always mine that keep on stinging. ~ James Murphy / LCD Soundsystem

+> Let's embrace the point of no return. ~ Lorde

 ---

 ## The Written Word: